harikirank/ETL-pipeline-to-load-daily-flights-data-into-Redshift/README.md

 # Daily Flight Data Ingestion
-# An AWS data pipeline for ingesting the daily data of flights and load it into Redshift.
+# Data pipeline for ingesting daily flights data and load it into Redshift.

 # Prerequisites
 * A good understanding of AWS Services: S3, Redshift, Glue, AWS Step functions, EventBridge.